Thelo Aasgaard

-Thelonious "Thelo" Gerard Aasgaard (born 2 May 2002) is a professional footballer who plays as a midfielder for Scottish Premiership club Rangers.
+Thelonious "Thelo" Gerard Aasgaard (/en/; TELL-oh AZ-gard; /no/; born 2 May 2002) is a professional footballer who plays as a midfielder for Belgian First Division A club Anderlecht, on loan from Scottish Premiership club Rangers.
 Born in England, he represents the Norway national team.

 Early life and youth career

 Aasgaard was born in Liverpool in 2002.
 Both of his parents have musical backgrounds; his father Jonathan is a professional cellist, and his mother Georgina is a music and health practitioner.
+He was brought up in the Liverpool suburb of Mossley Hill and attended Calderstones School in Allerton.
 Aasgaard joined the youth academy of Wigan Athletic at the age of 14, having previously been a part of the youth set-up at Liverpool, and signed scholarship forms with the club in 2018.
 His progress in the academy ranks was interrupted by injuries during the following two seasons, but he impressed enough for his scholarship deal to be extended for a third year in 2020.

 Club career

 Wigan Athletic

 As a result of Wigan being put into administration in the 2019–20 season, and the team's subsequent relegation from the Championship, Aasgaard was promoted to the club's first-team squad along with several other academy players for their 2020–21 League One campaign.

 Aasgaard made his professional debut with Wigan in a 1–0 EFL League One loss at home to Peterborough United on 20 October 2020.
 He scored his first goal for Wigan in a 2–1 defeat against Oxford United on 21 November 2020.
 In January 2021, Aasgaard signed his first professional contract with Wigan, signing until the summer of 2023.
 He ended his first season having played 35 times in all competitions, including 13 league starts, scoring three goals.

 After the start of the 2021–22 season, Aasgaard signed an improved four-and-a-half-year contract, running until June 2026.
 In July 2023, he signed a further contract extension until 2028.